MacePh/crew-research-container/README.md

 - 🔌 **API Interface**: RESTful API for easy integration with other systems
 - 📊 **Report Generation**: Automatically compiles findings into a markdown report
 - 🧠 **Training Support**: Train your crew for specific research domains
+- 🔍 **Vector Search**: Store reports with vector embeddings for semantic search (via Supabase)
+- 💬 **RAG Capabilities**: Ask questions about your research reports and get AI-generated answers

 ## Setup Instructions